 Put in simple terms, a PCH agreement allows you to rent a car for 1 to 4 years, or up to 5 years if you’re looking at a van contract hire.
-Once the time is up, you hand the car back with nothing else to pay (so long as you keep within the terms of the agreement, of course).
+Once the time is up and you’ve made your final payment on the agreement, you hand the car back with nothing else to pay (so long as you keep within the terms of the agreement, of course).

-In essence, you’re paying to use the vehicle for a set period, not to own it.
+In essence, you’re paying to use the vehicle for a set period of time, not to own it.

-- You’ll have no concerns over the depreciation of the car as you won’t have to sell it at the end
+- The depreciation of the vehicle isn’t something you need to worry about as you won’t have to sell it at the end of the agreement

-- In addition to this, there’s no risk of negative equity as you won’t be paying the full amount of the vehicle
+- As well as not having to think about depreciation, there’s no risk of negative equity as you won’t be paying the full cost of the vehicle

-- Monthly rentals will stay low and consistent throughout the contract for easy budgeting
+- Budgeting will be easy as monthly rental payments will stay low and consistent throughout the contract

-- Road tax is included within the contract as you don’t own the vehicle, so are not liable to keep it taxed.
+- Road tax is included within the contract as you don’t own the vehicle

 - You don’t own the vehicle

-- Mileage and condition charges will apply if you go outside of the contracted terms
+- Mileage and condition charges will apply if you go outside the contracted terms

-- The car has to be serviced, which doesn’t tend to be included within the contract price (although many brokers will have maintenance agreements available for an additional cost).
+- The car has to be serviced, which doesn’t tend to be included in the contract price (although many brokers have maintenance agreements available at an additional cost)

-A PCH agreement takes into account the retail price and the residual value of your chosen vehicle after the contract is over.
-This gives the finance house (the ones selling you the contract) an idea of how much they’ll be able to sell the car for after you’ve finished with it.
+PCH agreement looks at the retail price and the residual value of your chosen vehicle once the contract is over.
+This gives the Finance House (who are selling you the contract) an idea of how much they’ll be able to sell the car for after you’ve finished with it.

-This is the main reason why a car that holds its value, such as a Mercedez-Benz or a BMW can have such a low rental value when their retail value is much higher than a Nissan, for example.
+This is the main reason why a car that holds its value, like Mercedes-Benz or BMW can have such a low rental value when their retail value is much higher than something like a Nissan, for example.

-In order to calculate the level of depreciation, the mileage you’ve chosen is taken into account.
-If you’re driving 5,000 miles a year, you can rest assured you’ll be charged less than someone who’s driving 30,000 miles.
+In order to calculate the level of depreciation, the mileage limit you’ve chosen is taken into account.
+For example, if you’re driving 5,000 miles a year, you can rest assured you’ll be charged less than someone who’s driving 30,000 miles.